DONATE

 • Bringing up righteous children who pray for you.

-Giving charity in Islam is so important and is a recommended practice to do often.
-It is a means of helping others; no matter how small or what form of charity it is, it can have a big impact and help other people greatly.
+There are many benefits of giving charity in Islam, so why is charity important in Islam?
+The importance of giving charity in Islam stems from the fact that it is a means of helping others; no matter how small or what form of charity it is, it can have a big impact and help other people greatly.
 Not to mention, your acts of charity can be a form of Dawah and encourage people to become Muslim or look into Islam.

 Ultimately, our wealth is a test and a trust from Allah (SWT) – we should use it in the best ways, like helping others as much as we can and knowing that Allah (SWT) will provide for you when you help other people.

-Prophet Muhammad, (peace be upon him), “Protect yourself from hellfire even by giving a piece of date as charity.”
+The Prophet Muhammad (peace be upon him), “Protect yourself from hellfire even by giving a piece of date as charity.”
 (Al-Bukhari and Muslim)

 Donate to Orphans in Need

-Practice giving charity by donating to Orphans in Need today.
+Why is charity so important in Islam?
 Your donations can help people all around the world, including those in India, Bangladesh, the Gambia, Palestine, Somalia, Senegal, and Pakistan.